mbgardner/logrex/README.md

 ### Use Logrex

-To call Logrex functions in your modules, add `use Logrex` to the top:
+To call Logrex functions in your modules, add `use Logrex` to the top.

 ```elixir
 defmodule SomeModule do